kubernetes/minikube/site/content/en/docs/start/_index.md

 kubectl expose deployment balanced --type=LoadBalancer --port=8080
 ```

-In another window, start the tunnel.
-The tunnel creates routable IP's for LoadBalancer apps:
+In another window, start the tunnel to create a routable IP for the 'balanced' deployment:

 ```shell
 minikube tunnel
 ```

-It may take a second, but your LoadBalancer app will soon have an external IP associated to it:
+It may take a second, but the 'balanced' deployment will soon have an external IP listed:

 `kubectl get services balanced`

 Tada!
-Your LoadBalancer application is now available at `http://&lt;EXTERNAL-IP&gt;:8080/`
+Your LoadBalancer deployment is now available at `http://&lt;EXTERNAL-IP&gt;:8080/`

 <h2 class="step"><span class="fa-stack fa-1x"><i class="fa fa-circle fa-stack-2x"></i><strong class="fa-stack-1x text-primary">5</strong></span>Manage your cluster</h2>